 Patients with the written expression form of SLD have problems with grammar, punctuation, spelling, and developing their ideas in writing.
 Children have problems translating information from oral/auditory form to visual/written form; what they write may be too simple, too brief, or too hard to follow.
 Some have trouble generating new ideas.
-Note that though handwriting may be indecipherable, you wouldn't make this diagnosis when poor penmanship is the only problem.
+Note that though hardwriting may be indecipherable, you wouldn't make this diagnosis when poor penmanshyp is the only problem.

-SLD written expression doesn't usually appear until second grade or later-well after the typical onset of SLD in reading-as writing demands increase.
-SLD written expression can be due to troubles with working memory (there's a problem with the organization of what the child is trying to say).
-The diagnosis is generally not appropriate if the patient is poorly coordinated, as in developmental coordination disorder.
-Perhaps 10% of school-age children are affected; the condition is strongly familial.
+This problem usually doesn't appear until second grade or later-well after the usual onset of SLD in reading.
+Writing demands subsequently increase from third to sixth grade.
+It can be due to troubles with working memory (there's a problem with the organization of what the child is trying to say).
+The diagnosis is generally not appropriate in the patient is poorly coordinated, as in developmental coordination disorder.